 While Turner Tenney, better known as Tfue, is more popular as a Fortnite streamer.
 When he did enter the battle royale scene, he broke through it in a flash.
-Apart from Call of Duty: Warzone, Tfue also streams Apex Legends and has even become one of the top streamers when he first explored the game.
+Apart from Fortnite and Call of Duty: Warzone, Tfue also streams Apex Legends.

 |Settings Name||Tfue Mouse Settings|